Agoric/documentation/main/guides/getting-started/ui-tutorial/agoric-provider.md

 - Wallet connection support for numerous wallets (using cosmos-kit).
 - Access to the user's purse balances, offers, and other smart wallet state.
 - Callbacks for making offers and signing transactions.
-- Access to a `chainStorageWatcher` for reading contract state.
+- Access to a `chainStorageWatcher` for reading on-chain state from vstorage.

 This makes it easy to handle all the platform-specific implementation details, so you can focus on the business logic and user experience when building your UIs.